KevvKo/real-estate-monitor/README.md

 In this example picture, choropleth.py takes the value **2** and creating for every district the average coldrent for apartmants with a roomnumber of two.
 For creating a choropleth map, the coordinates are necessary.

-Further, in the repository you can find datasets for berlin and jena with collected informatins, stored in a JSON-File.
+Further, in the repository you can find datasets for berlin and jena with collected informations, stored in a JSON-File.